coignard/qatsi/README.md

 <img src="https://github.com/coignard/qatsi/blob/main/assets/logo.svg?raw=true" alt="Qatsi Logo" height="72">

-Hierarchical deterministic passphrase generator using hierarchical Argon2id key derivation.
+Deterministic passphrase generator with layered Argon2id key derivation.
 Generates cryptographically secure mnemonic or alphanumeric passphrases without storing anything to disk.

 Designed for master passwords and other high-entropy secrets that need to be reproduced on-demand from a master secret and context layers.